anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

    single proposer (wasted effort)

 ### Async-decrypt protocol
+###TODO: This section doesn't make sense yet, need to figure out the details better
 *__This protocol assumes that a validator can query the state of the proposer after it has processed transactions__*.